 Research into the cardiac impact of stress has revealed Type A’s are far more likely to develop coronary artery disease as compared to the more docile, laid-back, relaxed ‘Type B’ personality counterparts.
 For better or worse, the action-oriented, fast-paced, high adrenaline rush inducing environment of public safety is a magnet for Type A’s.

 A mother and her young son are walking down the sidewalk.
 An inattentive driver veers off course.
-The mother sees the car and instinctually jumps, avoiding being struck.
+The mother sees the car and instinctively jumps, avoiding being struck.
 But her seven year-old son is struck by the car and suffers major head and thoracic injuries.
 He may not survive.
 Traumatic for the family.
-Traumatic for the inattentive driver who cause the accident.
+Traumatic for the inattentive driver who caused the accident.
 And traumatic for the first responders – police, fire and EMS who had to manage a crisis they did not create.

 The world we live in can be dangerous and bad things can happen with no forewarning.
 First responders see the consequence of this almost daily and it can not only have a cumulative effect, it can make the responder overly worrisome about the same consequences occurring in his or her own life or to his or her loved ones.
 This can contribute to stress-induced anxiety and depression.